 Ursula Eagly: The Nature of Physical Reality

 The Nature of Physical Reality is a solo performance for an audience of one.
-Created by Ursula Eagly with lighting by Madeline Best; sound by Kohji Setoh; and performances by Eagly, Best, and Takemi Kitamura, this work elongates viewer attention and creates experiences of synesthesia.
+Created by Ursula Eagly with lighting by Madeline Best; sound by Kohji Setoh; and performances by Eagly, Best, Takemi Kitamura, and Maho Ogawa, this work elongates viewer attention and creates experiences of synesthesia.
 Shifts of energy, light, and sound bend visitor perception, like a gentle psychedelic, tracing the contours of viewers’ consciousness and making vivid their embodied subjectivity.
 This performance uses distance Reiki, a contact-free form of energy work that requires consent for participation.

 Please make sure to review our COVID-19 safety policies here.

 Ursula Eagly is a dance artist.
 Her works are characterized by a “rabbit-hole logic” (The New York Times), and her research considers the audience’s somatic experience and the potential of porosity.
 Ursula’s works have been commissioned throughout New York City and presented internationally.
 Her last premiere was a piece for psychosocial motor systems at Danspace Project, and her previous project, an iterative work performed in multiple mediums, is still available as a vinyl LP from The Chocolate Factory.